Skip to main content

 Fortunately, SMS provides a simple, economical way to communicate with your customers, providing a better experience regardless if you’re providing water, electricity, gas, or solar.

 Don’t believe me?
-Here’s a few ways the utility industry can benefit from using text messaging.
+Here are a few ways the utility industry can benefit from using text messaging.

 Missing a payment is never really great, but missing a payment that can result in having your lights or water turned off is especially bad.
 Paper and email reminders have a habit of getting lost, discarded, or stuck in SPAM folders.
 Sending a text reminder, one that’s more likely to be seen than other reminders on other channels, helps your customers remember to pay on time and provides them with a better experience so they can keep the lights or heat on.